-Applications are invited for the exciting and challenging position of Operations Lead to manage the operational activities of the NIHR BioResource for Translational Research ("NIHR BioResource") across teams responsible for the recruitment of volunteers to the BioResource, the recall of these volunteers for participation in research studies and the associated governance & ethics.
+Applications are invited for this exciting and challenging position to lead on the operational activities of the NIHR BioResource for Translational Research ("NIHR BioResource"), managing the teams responsible for the recruitment of volunteers to the BioResource, the recall of volunteers for participation in research studies, and the governance & ethics.

 Further details on the NIHR BioResource, including some of our COVID-19 research studies, can be found on our website: https://bioresource.nihr.ac.uk.

 With direct line management of the team managers, and overall responsibility for around 40 people, the Operations Lead will ensure recruitment targets are met and recall studies run smoothly and with appropriate ethics and governance, liaising with internal and external stakeholders, including clinicians, researchers, local BioResource Centre managers and the general public.

 Candidates should have experience that is relevant to the post, including proven success of recruitment to, and running of, research studies and/or clinical trials and ideally be educated to degree level in a relevant subject.
 Excellent organisational and communication skills across a range of stakeholders and a track record of successful leadership and line management of multiple teams in a complex environment are essential.
 See the Further Particulars link below for full details and Person Specification.

 This appointment is full-time, 37 hours per week.

 NIHR BioResource is funded by the National Institute for Health Research (NIHR) as part of a 5 year funding cycle.
 The funds for this post are available until 31 March 2022 in the first instance.
 Due to the impact of COVID-19, an interim extension to this current funding may be granted.
 A further 5 years of NIHR funding will be dependent on our successful application for renewal.